A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Introduction

 We first leverage semantic content/style modeling to learn explicit representations of contrast-independent and contrast-specific components from two-contrast MR image data.
-This training process is independent of the reconstruction problem and can be performed using unpaired images.
-We then make the interesting observation that in multi-contrast MR images, the style information tends to localize in the center of the k-space, allowing for an accurate style estimation from an undersampled image.
-Since the content of the reconstructing image, which is the remaining piece of information and is contrast-independent, is supplied by the reference image, one can compose a de-aliased estimate of the reconstruction from the undersampled image in a single step.
+This training process is independent of the reconstruction problem and can be performed using partially-paired and even unpaired images.
+We then make the insightful observation that in multi-contrast MR images, the style information tends to localize in the center of k-space, enabling an accurate style estimation from an undersampled image.
+Since the content of the target image, which is the residual and contrast-independent information, is supplied by the reference image, the composition of a de-aliased estimate of the target image from the undersampled estimate can be performed in a single step.
 We term this the \textit{content consistency operation}, which forms the basis of our iterative reconstruction algorithm PnP-CoSMo (Plug-and-Play method based on Content/Style Modeling) \citep{rao2024guided}.
 An overview of our approach is shown in Fig. \ref{fig:overview}.
 While the PnP-based decoupling of image modeling and image reconstruction simplifies the training process and allows the two stages to be analyzed separately, a further level of decoupling offered by content/style disentanglement offers additional modularity and an intuitive guidance mechanism for the reconstruction.
-Specifically, our contributions are four-fold: \begin{enumerate} \item We show that unpaired image-domain training can be used to learn disentangled contrast-independent and contrast-specific representations, followed by a fine-tuning strategy that refines the content representation using a modest amount of paired image-domain data. \item With this content/style model as the basis, we define a \textit{content consistency operator} capable of removing severe undersampling artifacts from the reconstructing image, given the corresponding reference image. \item Developing this idea further and incorporating a corrective process for the content, we propose PnP-CoSMo, a modular algorithm for guided reconstruction combining the flexibility of the plug-and-play approach with the semantic interpretability of content/style decomposition. \item Through comprehensive experiments, we (a) shed light on several properties of PnP-CoSMo such as convergence and robustness, (b) demonstrate its equivalent performance and superior generalizability compared to state-of-the-art end-to-end models, (c) demonstrate its applicability on real-world raw data, and (d) evaluate its potential clinical utility with a preliminary radiological task. \end{enumerate}
+Specifically, our contributions are four-fold: \begin{enumerate} \item We show that unpaired image-domain training can learn disentangled contrast-independent and contrast-specific representations, followed by a fine-tuning strategy that refines the content representation using limited amounts of paired image-domain data. \item With this content/style model as the basis, we define a \textit{content consistency operator} capable of removing severe undersampling artifacts from the target image, given the corresponding reference image. \item Extending this idea further and incorporating a corrective process for the content, we develop PnP-CoSMo, a modular algorithm for guided reconstruction combining the flexibility of the plug-and-play approach with the semantic interpretability of content/style decomposition. \item Through comprehensive experiments, we (a) shed light on several properties of PnP-CoSMo, such as convergence and robustness, (b) demonstrate its equivalent performance and superior generalizability compared to state-of-the-art end-to-end models, (c) demonstrate its applicability on real-world raw data, and (d) report radiological feedback based on a small-scale qualitative clinical task. \end{enumerate}